 What’s the Treatment for BV?

-Your doctor will most likely prescribe an antibiotic medication (a gel or cream) to kill the infection.
+Your doctor will most likely prescribe an antibiotic medication (a pill, gel or cream) to kill the infection.
 These might include:

 It’s important to take your medication for as long as your doctor prescribes it.
 If you stop taking it early, you may increase the chance BV will come back.

 Clindamycin can weaken latex condoms not only while you’re using the medication, but for at least 3 days after you stop.
 The other 3 won’t affect the birth control pill or patch.

 You should avoid alcohol while taking metronidazole, secnidazole, or tinidazole and for at least a day after you finish your prescription.
 This will lessen your chance of upset stomach or nausea.
 And if you’re pregnant, you shouldn’t take them during your first trimester.

 It’s common for this infection to come back within a year.
 If that happens, talk you your doctor about treatments.
 He may prescribe extended-use metronidazole.

 You might have considered taking these good bacteria as a way to maintain a healthy balance of bacteria in your vagina.